 FHD-286 is a highly potent, selective, allosteric and orally available, small molecule inhibitor of the enzymatic activity of both BRG1 and BRM.
 In established AML cell line-derived xenograft, or CDX, models MV4-11 and OCI-AML2, we observed robust tumor growth inhibition.
 In established uveal melanoma CDX models, specifically MP-46 and 92-1, we observed significant tumor growth inhibition and tumor regression, respectively.
-We are currently initiating separate Phase 1 studies for metastatic uveal melanoma and relapsed and/or refractory AML.
-The IND's for metastatic uveal melanoma and relapsed and/or refractory AML were accepted by the FDA in late December and early January, respectively.
+We are currently conducting separate Phase 1 studies for (i) metastatic uveal melanoma and (ii) relapsed and/or refractory AML and MDS.
+Initial data from both Phase 1 studies is anticipated in the first half of 2022.
 Either BRG1 or BRM can serve as the primary ATPase, or catalytic engine, of the BAF complex.
 BAF complexes will contain only BRG1 or BRM, as they are mutually exclusive subunits, as shown in the figure below.
 BRG1 or BRM are two proteins which are 76 percent identical at the amino acid level over their entire length and over 90 percent identical in the catalytic region.